Marcus Escobedo, MPA

 Vice President, Communications and Senior Program Officer

-Marcus R. Escobedo, MPA, is Vice President, Communications and Senior Program Officer at The John A. Hartford Foundation where he develops and implements the organization’s communications strategy and oversees a grants portfolio of communications and special projects.
-He joined the foundation in 2006, and as a program officer, he has managed grant initiatives to improve emergency departments and surgical care for older adults, in addition to academic geriatrics training programs for specialist physicians.
+Marcus R. Escobedo, MPA, is vice president, communications and a senior program officer at The John A. Hartford Foundation, where he develops and implements the organization’s communications strategy and oversees a grants portfolio of communications and special projects.
+He joined the foundation in 2006, and as a program team member, he has managed grant initiatives to support academic geriatrics training programs for specialist physicians and improve emergency departments and surgical care for older adults.

-Mr. Escobedo received bachelor’s degrees in sociology and communications from the University of Texas at Austin and he earned his master’s of public administration in public and nonprofit management and policy at New York University’s Robert F. Wagner School of Public Service.
+Mr. Escobedo received a BA in sociology and a BS in communications from the University of Texas at Austin and he earned his MPA in public and nonprofit management and policy at New York University’s Robert F. Wagner School of Public Service.